paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 (3) have experience working with small business concerns participating in the SBIR and STTR programs;

-(4) contribute information to the national database referred to in subsection (d) of this section; and
+(4) contribute information to the national database referred to in subsection (d); and

 (5) agree to reimburse volunteer mentors for out-of-pocket expenses related to service as a mentor under this section.